 Gusto offers three main pricing tiers.
 The difference depends on what you need and how many employees you have.

-If you’re looking for a simple and straightforward system, this tier is for you.
+If you’re looking for a simple and straightforward system, Gusto's Core plan is for you.

-You’ll get employee self-service and profiles, full-service payroll and paid time off policies.
+You’ll get employee self-service and profiles, full-service payroll, online pay stubs, unlimited contractor payments, and paid time off policies.

 If available, you’ll also get health services and workers’ compensation administration.
 The Core plan charges a $39 base rate each month then $6 each for employees.